-Decide as a family what your new puppy will be permitted to do and what methods you will use to teach him household manners.
-To prevent confusion and to be fair to the puppy, everyone must agree how to raise her.
-You don’t want one person praising her and another person saying “No!”
+Decide as a family what your new puppy will be permitted to do and what methods you will use to teach them household manners.
+To prevent confusion and to be fair to the puppy, everyone must agree on how to raise them.
+You don’t want one person praising them and another person saying, “No!”
 The more family members involved in training, the better.
-Everyone on the same page prevents anyone getting mixed messages.
+Everyone on the same page prevents anyone from getting mixed messages.

 Consistency is key!

-Select specific words or phrases to use when praising, correcting or training your puppy.
-The entire family needs to know where the puppy will be kept, how she will be house-trained, who will feed, exercise and clean up after her and when it will be done.
+Select specific words or phrases to use when praising, correcting, or training your puppy.
+The entire family needs to know where the puppy will be kept, how they will be house-trained, who will feed, exercise, and clean up after them, and when it will be done.
 We need to realize a puppy should NOT have run of the house.
-During “free” time or play time, she can explore one or two rooms when you are with her.
-While your puppy is exploring, monitor her behavior and let her know how she’s doing.
+During “free” time or playtime, they can explore one or two rooms when you are with them.
+While your puppy is exploring, monitor their behavior, and let them know how they’re doing.
 Praise your puppy for exploring new areas.
-By doing this, you are letting your puppy know she is behaving appropriately.
+By doing this, you are letting your puppy know they are behaving appropriately.

 Training needs to begin as soon as the puppy comes home.
 We never hit or yell at the puppy.
-Think of her like a child.
-If we start making her first days as positive as possible, you and your puppy will have a wonderful lifelong relationship!
+Think of them like a child.
+If we start making their first days as positive as possible, you and your puppy will have a wonderful lifelong relationship!